-Data Interpretation is one of the most important topics for UGC NET Paper 1 Exam.
-It holds around 10-12 marks in the exam with the occurrence of 5-6 questions from this single section.
+Data Interpretation is one of the most important and easy topics for UGC NET Paper 1 Exam.
+It holds around 10 marks in the exam with the occurrence of 5 questions from this single section.

 As seen in the previous years' exams, the Data-Interpretation Section in UGC NET Paper 1 contains mostly questions from Table and PI Chart topics.
 Any student who studies this section for 15-20 days can master its formulas and concepts thoroughly to score enough marks in the NTA NET Exam.

-Here in this blog, Eduncle Mentors have shared some of the Best Techniques & Formulas to solve UGC NET Data Interpretation Questions with ease.
+Here in this blog, Eduncle has shared some of the Best Techniques & Formulas to solve UGC NET Data Interpretation Questions with ease.

 UGC NET Data Interpretation questions would never be as easier as you think.
 From moderate to from high difficulty level, the questions picked from Data Interpretation section would always be tricky to solve.